ydb-platform/ydb-go-sdk/SQL.md

 SELECT $p0, $p1
 ```

-this expanded query will send to `YDB` instead of original sql-query.
+This expanded query will send to `YDB` instead of original sql-query.

 Additional examples of query enrichment see in `ydb-go-sdk` documentation: